mirnavazquez/Find_all_pfams/Rmarkdown/2020_09_04-PFAM_protocol.md

 #### Make the clustering analysis

 Before starting, we will remove the columns in which we are not interested.
 I will use R for that.
+If your file starts with a \# and has extra lines before your genome names, remove those.

 ``` r
 library("readr")